Scientific name: Pueraria montana var. lobata

 • Dense stands of kudzu are characterized by thousands of single-colored plants covering everything in their range.

-• Kudzu leaves are alternate and compound with three oval- to nearly heart-shaped leaflets reaching 3 to 4 inches in length.
+• Kudzu leaves alternate up the stem and are divided into 3 oval to nearly heart-shaped leaflets reaching 3 to 4 inches long.

 • Leaves are dark green and may be entire or slightly lobed.